FacsimiLab/faxlab-tools/README.md

 uv pip install -e ~/work/facsimilab/universe/tools
 ```

+**Alpha Version Warning**: this project is in early alpha and will be undergoing significant API changes.
+While semantic versioning is being used, breaking changes will not incremented as major version changes.
+Features and functions are being migrated by the author from a personal codebase containing many python functions into a more structured package.

 ## Development

 To set up the development environment, run:
 ```bash
 uv sync
 pre-commit install
 ```

+## License

+MIT License © 2025 Pranav Kumar Mishra.
+See [LICENSE.md](./LICENSE.md) for details.